paluigi/sdmx/doc/implementation.rst

   Some existing services offer a parameter to select SDMX 2.1 *or* 2.0 format; :mod:`sdmx` does not support the latter.
   Other services *only* provide SDMX 2.0-formatted data; these cannot be used with :mod:`sdmx`.

-:class:`.Request` constructs valid URLs and automatically add some parameter and header values.
+:class:`.Client` constructs valid URLs and automatically add some parameter and header values.
-These can be overridden; see :meth:`.Request.get`.
+These can be overridden; see :meth:`.Client.get`.
-In some cases, Request will make an additional query to fetch metadata and validate a query.
+In some cases, Client will make an additional HTTP request to fetch metadata and validate a query.

 :class:`.sdmx.Source` and its subclasses handle idiosyncrasies of the web services operated by different agencies, such as:

 - parameters or headers that are not supported, or must take very specific, non-standard values, or
 - unusual ways of returning data.

-For data sources that support it, :mod:`sdmx` automatically adds the HTTP header ``Accept: application/vnd.sdmx.structurespecificdata+xml;`` when the `dsd` argument is provided to :meth:`.Request.get`.
+For data sources that support it, :mod:`sdmx` automatically adds the HTTP header ``Accept: application/vnd.sdmx.structurespecificdata+xml;`` when the `dsd` argument is provided to :meth:`.Client.get`.

 See :doc:`sources` and the source code for the details for each data source.